 Dr. Orman retired from clinical practice in 2017 but continued his role as Assistant Managing Partner of Florida Cancer Specialists.
 Currently, his sole focus is serving as Chairman of the inaugural Board of Directors of American Oncology Network, LLC, and will continue to lead the organization in that capacity.

-A nationally recognized healthcare executive, Brad is responsible for guiding the growth and strategy of AON.
-Since its launch, Brad has grown the network in 14 states with over 85 physicians in just two years.
-Under his leadership, AON’s network continues to expand at a steady pace.
+A nationally recognized healthcare executive, Brad is responsible for guiding the growth of AON.
+Brad served as AON CEO since its inception in 2017 to 2021, and in just over two years was instrumental in driving network growth to over 92 physicians in 16 states.
+Under his leadership as President & Chief Development Officer, AON’s network continues to expand at a steady pace.
 He is committed to helping community oncology practices across the U.S. achieve long-term options for success.

 In his role as Florida Cancer Specialists (FCS) Chief Executive Officer from 2009 to 2020, Brad led the growth of the practice from 50 to more than 240 physicians, expanded the service offerings, developed and implemented the organization’s mission to provide world-class cancer care in community-based settings close to home.